 It is only in the 1600s, with the development of the Italian opera by Claudio Monteverdi and his contemporaries, that we find music opening to the commercial world beyond the confines of the church and gaining the impetus for the development of new forms, new instruments and new concepts of melody and harmony.
 Alessandro Scarlatti stands at the end of this period.
 He is, briefly, the summing up of the entire tradition of Italian music to that time.
 He inherited a music that did not yet know the forms we accept today as "classical"—the symphony, the concerto, etc.— a music that had still not even settled on our modern harmonic and melodic concepts of major and minor, and a music with meager instrumental resources, to say the least.
 He left as his heritage advances in the modern opera, the beginnings of the symphony and a decidedly modern direction for harmony and melody; also, by including horns and woodwinds in the orchestra, he laid the foundation of the modern symphony orchestra.

-but spent much of his active life as a
+in Palermo, but spent much of his active life as a

-Naples and Rome.
+composer in Naples and Rome.
 He was one of the most

-the forerunner of the modern symphony, and his
+forerunner of the modern symphony, and his single

 excerpt from The Triumph of Honour.

 to the great German composers of the Baroque.
 One can

 easily see in the mind's eye cathedrals lofting and

 arching on high to the music of Bach and Haendel.
 Yet,

 much of Scarlatti's music is just as "cathedralesque,"